While we may not think about fire sprinklers very often, they do save lives and protect property from fire damage.

 - Fire sprinklers have been around for more than 100 years.
 You’ll find them in residential, commercial and industrial applications.

 - Unlike what you’ve seen in movies, fire sprinklers don’t all activate at once.
 Only the sprinklers closest to the fire activate and spray water.

 - Sprinklers are heat activated, smoke will not set them off.

 - The amount of water discharged by a fire sprinkler is minimal (10-15 gallons per minute).
 Much less than the hundreds of gallons per minute used by fire department fire hoses.

 Performing inspections: Qualified personnel should perform regular inspections.
 There are various monthly/quarterly/semi-annual/annual inspections that need to be performed.

 Keep them free of obstructions: Sprinklers require 18″ clearance around them to develop a proper spray pattern.

-Prevent freezing: Every year we respond to sprinkler systems freezing and bursting.
-The usual culprits are lack of heat in vestibules, garbage rooms, and parkades.
+Prevent freezing: The usual culprits are lack of heat in vestibules, garbage rooms, and parkades.
 Make sure there is adequate heat anywhere sprinkler piping exists.

 Not a hanger: Avoid hanging decorations, clothes, and other items from sprinkler heads.